 - Objective 6: Technical assistance to growers, processors, and vendors in the NCR

-In partnership with educators, regulators, growers and food processors in all 12 states (Stakeholder Engagement), these objectives will be achieved by expanding the regional produce safety network, supporting FSOP grant awardees, and providing training for regional FSMA stakeholders.
-The team will build on the current educational infrastructure specific to the NCR (Systems Approach) to leverage existing relationships with the other regional centers, local food and tribal centers, FDA, USDA, the State Departments of Agriculture, and other existing relationships.
-We will support and review the development of add-on material and alternative curricula by FSOP awardees and extend technical assistance to the target audiences of growers, processors, vendors, and FSMA trainers.
+In partnership with educators, regulators, growers and food processors in all 12 states (Stakeholder Engagement), these objectives were achieved by expanding the regional produce safety network, supporting FSOP grant awardees, and providing training for regional FSMA stakeholders.
+The team built on the existing educational infrastructure specific to the NCR (Systems Approach) to leverage existing relationships with the other regional centers, local food and tribal centers, FDA, USDA, the State Departments of Agriculture, and other existing relationships.
+We supported and reviewed the development of add-on material and alternative curricula by FSOP awardees and extended technical assistance to the target audiences of growers, processors, vendors, and FSMA trainers.

-NCR FSMA will coordinate with the Lead Regional Coordination Center (LRCC) as lead by Dr. Keith Schneider of the University of Florida (Southern) and regional centers by Dr. Elizabeth Newbold of University of Vermont (Northeast) and Dr. David Stone of Oregon State University (Western) to:
+NCR FSMA will coordinate with the Lead Regional Coordination Center (LRCC) as led by Dr. Keith Schneider of the University of Florida (Southern) and regional centers by Elizabeth Newbold of University of Vermont (Northeast) and Dr. David Stone of Oregon State University (Western) to:

 - Develop and execute an effective national communication plan;